bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 Important note before I begin: Unforunately, this is not really practical for actual use since currently the OCI image format specifies that layers have to be in `tar` format, and a tar archive cannot be randomly accessed.
 But I decided to procceed anyway since this looked like a good oppurtunity to learn something new, like using `initrd`.

 I had this idea to start [Firecracker micro VMs](https://firecracker-microvm.github.io/) with OCI images, without pulling it with, say, `docker pull`, but just by providing the layer's digest.
+Like I said, this isn't very practical because of how `tar` works, but what I wanted to do is to expose the a remote root filesystem layer using an [NBD](https://en.wikipedia.org/wiki/Network_block_device) server with [nbdkit](https://libguestfs.org/nbdkit.1.html), and provide this NBD device to the Firecracker VM.

 ## Setting Up the Docker Registry